ably77/strimzi-openshift-demo/README.md

 ![](https://github.com/ably77/strimzi-openshift-demo/blob/master/resources/grafana2.png)

 ### Demonstrating Codeready Workspaces
 By default, this demo will deploy Openshift Codeready Workspaces as well as a pre-configured workspace with all of the repositories from this demo to work on.
+You can also connect the IDE to your own github account so that if you make any changes to the repos you can make push/pull requests to the repo.
+This is a very powerful feature because it allows companies to remove the need to develop on a local machine first.
+This opens up many opportunities for efficiency and productivity increases because development is created and tested on the same platform that it is run on.
+It also adds a layer of security for large organizations that want to protect their IP.

 The first step will be to register a new user, fill in the form with any information that you desire and login to the user that you create.

 ![](https://github.com/ably77/strimzi-openshift-demo/blob/master/resources/codeready1.png)